150-126-Great Vocals

 Writer/Composer: Clair Rothrock / Milton Yakus / Allan Jaffrey (1957)

-Patti Page practically owned the female Pop charts in the 1950s—her singing sound of sweetness and innocence took her recording career into the 1960s.
-Her voice was remarkable in that she could span bass, alto, soprano, and low tenor.
+Patti Page practically owned the female Pop charts in the 1950s—her singing sound of sweetness and innocence took her recording career into new heights from the late 1940s well into the 1960s.
+Her voice was remarkable in that she could seem to span alto, low tenor and soprano.
 This enabled her to be the first solo artist to overdub her own voice, allowing her to be her own backup singer, as she does in this beautiful song.
-She was the biggest selling female artist of the 50s and some of her recordings crossed over into Country and Blues territory.
+She does all the 4 harmonies voices here, echo and all—it’s a stunning recording, “You’re sure to fall in love with old Cape Cod.”
+She was the biggest selling female artist of the 1950s and some of her recordings crossed over into Country and Blues territory.
 Listen carefully as she dazzles us with her 4-part harmony…Absolutely Impeccable!

 141. GO REST HIGH ON THAT MOUNTAIN (1995)